Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Hap Wheeler Hap Wheeler

-He performs on banjo, mandolin, and guitar.
+He performs on banjo, dobro, bodhran, mandolin, and guitar.

 Hap is also a songwriter who likes to poke fun at yuppie life, computer life and life in general.
 He performs many of his original compositions with the band.
+Hap has taught dobro as part of the "Bluegrass For A New Generation" program at SUNY Plattsburgh and the 4H bluegrass for kids program.